jose-2001/jose-2001/README.md

 ### Hey there! 👋
-I'm Jose, a budding developer from Colombia currently learning all things java.
+I'm Jose, a budding developer from Colombia currently learning all things java, starting to explore python and C# (.NET).
 I'm looking forward to absorb every bit of knowledge I come across.
 At the moment, I'm working on projects to help me hone basic skills.
 Making mistakes and learning from them, as it should be!